Danizinh/Danizinh/README.md

 #  (❁´◡`❁) Print("Welcome People") 🦁

-# My name is Daniela, I'm 23 years old, i'm developer,
-## this it is me
-## WELCOME meet one of the best parts of me
+My name is Daniela, I'm 23 years old, i'm developer, this it is me, WELCOME meet one of the best parts of me

 ```python